heroui-inc/npm-video/README.md

 ## Contribute

 If you want to suggest a feature or report a problem, feel free to open an issue or even a pull request 😉.

+## Credits

+This project is based on [GitHub Stars Video](https://github.com/scastiel/github-stars-video) by [Sebastien Castiel](https://scastiel.dev/?ref=github-stars).
+Thank you for the inspiration and the excellent foundation! ⭐

 ## License